AryaaSk/3D-Engine/ShapeBuilder/buildingShapes.md

 ### Faces:
 - It is important to configure the faces correctly, otherwise your shape may look weird from different angles.
-1. When you are editing the faces, instead of manually typing out every point index, you can just click on the text input, and then start clicking on the actual points, it will add them into the textfield for you.
+1. When you are editing the faces, **instead of manually typing out every point index, you can just click on the text input, and then start clicking on the actual points**, it will add them into the textfield for you.
 This speeds up the process a lot.
 2. Just like with the points, there are also face commands:
     - The Colour Change takes in the face indexes (the number next to the face), and changes their colours based on a hex code that you give it.
 3. If you have a plane, and then you have positioned more components on top of it, it may cause some issues with the renderer, where the plane is rendered above the components, since it is so large that the center is actually closer to the position point (0, 0, -50000).
 To minimize this issue you need to try and keep each face as small as possible: